How to Register a Business Name: A Step-by-Step Guide

 The first step in registering a business name is to research and find a unique and catchy name that best represents your brand.
 It’s important to choose a name that is not already registered to another business to avoid any legal issues down the line.
 Conduct a thorough online search and check the availability of the name in your target market.

-Related Article: How to Delete a Business Page on Facebook
+Related Article: How to Check My Business Credit Score

 Step 2: Determine the Business Structure